Cod Fritters

 Preparation

-• Chop the cod flesh, season it with chopped garlic and parsley.
-Mix the flour with the yeast, add the water, and with the help of the whisk, mix well.
+• Mince the cod flesh, season it with minced garlic and parsley.
+Mix the flour with the yeast, add the water and use the whisk to mix.
 Naturally, be careful not to form lumps.

-• Add the chopped cod flesh to the batter, mix gently, and let it rest for a few minutes.
+• Add the minced cod flesh to the batter, mix gently and let it rest for a few minutes.

 • Meanwhile, heat the extra virgin olive oil and fry spoonfuls of cod batter.
-An additional idea could be to use brewer’s yeast instead of dry yeast; the only difference is that you need to let the cod batter rest for thirty minutes, and the fritters will surely be puffier.
+One more idea could be using brewer’s yeast instead of dry yeast, but you would need to let the cod batter rest for at least thirty minutes.

 FOLLOW ME